+A pet scooting or dragging the hind end on the carpet, grass, or your favorite rug is something many pet owners encounter.
+It is more common in mid- to smaller-sized dogs, but occasionally it's seen in larger dogs or cats and in overweight pets.
 Both dogs and cats have anal sacs that may become impacted or infected if not emptying properly.
-This causes itching, scooting, bad odor and sometimes pain, too.
-Severe cases may abscess and rupture.
+This causes scooting, itching, bad odor, and can be painful to your pet.
+Severe cases may create an abscess and rupture.
 Learn the signs of anal sac problems and how to keep your pet comfortable and scoot-free.

-Most often is it because their anal sacs are bothering them.
+Most often pets engage in scooting because their anal sacs are bothering them.
 Anal sacs should empty regularly (and unnoticed) with normal bowel movements.
 If they don't, they may become impacted, infected (abscessed) and possibly rupture.

-There are other possible causes for scooting or anal discomfort: a perianal tumor that is infected or bothersome, irritation from diarrhea, parasites, matted hair.
+While anal sac problems are the most common cause, there are other possible causes of scooting or anal discomfort.
+These include a perianal tumor that is infected or bothersome and irritation from diarrhea, parasites, or matted hair.
 A scooting pet should be examined by your vet to rule out these potential problems.
-Most often, it is an inflammation, infection, or impaction of the anal sacs.

 Anal sacs collect the oily secretion of the glandular tissue that lines the sacs (also called Anal Glands).
 The sacs are located between the external and internal muscular rings of the anus.
 Viewed from behind, the sacs would sit at approximately the 8 o'clock and 4 o'clock positions, below the anus.